 Emissions to air

 When a vessel is burning one ton of fuel, approximately three tons of CO2 is released, due to the chemical reaction of burning.
 For Grieg Star it is important to reduce the fuel usage of our ships.
-In 2016 we burned 170,489 tons of fuel, emitting 532,987 tons of CO2.
+In 2017 we used 1,420,000 litres of fuel oil, emitting 443,000 tons of CO2.
 Over the years we have implemented several measures to ensure such reductions, both technical and operational.

 Even if the 1997 Kyoto Protocol uses 1990 as a base year for CO2 emissions, we are not able to use the same.
 Our knowledge of our emissions expressed by EEOI (Energy Efficiency Operational Indicator) for 1990 is simply not available.
 We do, however, have good data from 2007 onwards, and have so far used this as our base year.
 We have valid reasons to assume that our emissions in the years from 1990 to 2007 did not grow.
 In that period our fleet changed dramatically in size, and engine and propeller technology as well as ship designs in general improved.
 We therefore assume that our 2007-levels are comparable or better than the world 1990-levels.
 Our goals should therefore be comparable or better than those of the various national and international governments and organisations.

 From 2007 to 2015, we reduced the EEOI by 19%.
-As the index is based on emissions per transported cargo weight, we saw a worsening of the numbers in 2016.
-The low general market, and the fact that we transported more leigh weight, but volume intense cargo, saw our EEOI return to our numbers in 2008.
+As the index is based on emissions per transported cargo weight, we saw a worsening of the numbers in 2016 and 2017.
+The low general market, and the fact that we transported more leigh weight, but volume intense cargo, saw our EEOI return to similar numbers as in 2008.

 The emissions of SOx are not a danger to the climate, but have potentially serious effects on the environment locally or regionally, causing health issues for people, animals and vegetation.